 Local government elections

-Meander Valley Council recount (Kelly)
+Meander Valley Council recount (White)

 As ballot papers for the ordinary election of councillors had been data entered, a computer calculated result was available not long after the close.

-Deborah White has been elected to serve as councillor until the 2026 ordinary elections.
+Christine Cronshaw has been elected to serve as councillor until the 2026 ordinary elections.
 An abstract of the recount can be viewed here.

 Vacancies